Tubridy

 Edward Bernard Tubridy 1893 – 1966

-In the 1990 census, he shows up as Eddie, living with his father, older sister Ellen, and two Aunts.
-Sometime between then and the next record, his father remarries, his half-sister Mary and half-brother James are born, and he begins attending nearby Penn State University as a Mining Engineer major.
-Penn State was only 30 miles south in State College.
+In the 1990 census, he appears as Eddie, living with his Father, older sister Ellen, and two Aunts.
+Sometime between then and the next record, his Father remarries, his half-sister Mary and half-brother James are born, and he begins attending nearby Penn State University as a Mining Engineer major.
+Penn State was located in State College, only 30 miles south.

 In the next ten years, he married my Grandmother, Sarah Ellen Horton, and moved to the Coxton Mining Camp near Harlan, Kentucky, to work as an engineer in the mines.
 My Father was born there in 1929.
-In 1935 they were living in Weeksbury, Kentucky, a bit further northeast.
+Their residence in 1935 was in Weeksbury, Kentucky, a bit further northeast.

-By 1940 they had moved to a new mining town Wharton, West Virginia.
-In 1942 they moved again to Grant Town, West Virginia.
-The was quite a bit further north near the Pennsylvania border.
+By 1940, they had moved to a new mining town, Wharton, West Virginia.
+In 1942, they moved again to Grant Town, West Virginia.
+It was quite a bit further north, near the Pennsylvania border.
 At some point, he started working for my Uncle Edward Shaw.

 Edward Shaw and his family lived in Morgantown, where he was in upper management at a local coal mine.
 His wife was the older sister Mary of my mother, Betty.
 Mary had helped her older sisters raise their younger sisters, including Betty.
-Betty was now living with them after helping her take care of her young children.
+Betty lived with the family after helping her care for her young children.
 She had a job at the local post office.
-My mother and father met around late 1952.
-My Grandfather and Father were invited to the Shaws to watch a world series baseball game on their brand-new TV.
+My Mother and Father met around late 1952.
+My Grandfather and Father were invited to the Shaws to watch a World Series baseball game on their brand-new TV.

-At some point after that, he retires and moves to Gate City, Virginia.
-My Grandmother had relatives living there.
-I have some memories of when we visited in the early 1960s, mostly of him sitting in his easy chair smoking a pipe.
-He taught Rick and me how to tie our shoelaces by putting an extra knot in them – something I have done my entire life.
+At some point after that, he retired and moved to Gate City, Virginia, where my grandmother had relatives living.
+I have some memories of visiting in the early 1960s, mostly of him smoking a pipe in his easy chair.
+He taught Rick and me how to tie our shoelaces by putting an extra knot in themβsomething I have done my entire life.
 He passed away in 1966.

 Edward Horton Tubridy 1929 – 2002

-After graduating, he entered the Air Force in 1951 and was assigned to the Holloman Air Force base on the new White Sands Missle Testing Range near Alamogordo, New Mexico.
-This is where some of the early work on the space program was done – particularly in the area of guidance and control.
-His responsibilities there involved testing the missiles.
-This ended up setting the tone for his professional career.
+After graduating, he entered the Air Force in 1951 and was assigned to the Holloman Air Force base on the new White Sands Missile Testing Range near Alamogordo, New Mexico.
+This is where some of the early work on the space program was done, particularly in guidance and control.
+His responsibilities there involved testing the missiles, which ended up setting the tone for his professional career.

 After they were married, they moved back to New Mexico, where I was born in August 1955.
 He was not there long before taking a new job with General Dynamics in San Diego.
-They designed and manufactured the famous Atlas rocket that was armed with nuclear warheads and stuffed into launch tubes around the United States.
-He joined them as an Engineer working on telemetry, instrumentation, and electrical systems.
+They designed and manufactured the famous Atlas rocket armed with nuclear warheads and stuffed them into launch tubes around the United States.
+He joined them as an Engineer in telemetry, instrumentation, and electrical systems.

 My brother Rick was born there in 1957.
 Shortly after he was born, the whole family moved to the relatively unknown town of Cocoa Beach.
 Patrick Air Force Base is located just south of there and was instrumental in launching the first rockets from the Cape Canaveral Air Station that opened in the late 1940s.
-Some of the early rockets – mostly based on German V2 rockets – were launched out over the Atlantic Ocean.
+Some early rockets, primarily based on German V2 rockets, were launched over the Atlantic Ocean.
 It quickly became one of the key players in our space race with the Soviet Union.
 Until 9/11 – there was a “Rocket Garden” in front with many of the missiles Dad worked on during the day.
-These are now in the larger ‘Garden’ at Kennedy Space Center.
+These are now in the more extensive ‘Garden’ at Kennedy Space Center.

 Dad worked the early test launches of the Atlas, the first of which were spectacular failures.
 Finally, at the end of 1958, they successfully launched Big Annie – the first Atlas to span over 5000 miles.
 He supported several programs from there, including the final 4 Mercury astronauts and the SATAR satellite launches.

-The next program was Gemini – based on the competitor’s Delta Rocket.
+The following program was Gemini, based on the competitor’s Delta Rocket.
 My Dad saw the writing on the wall and made his final job change in 1964, joining North American Aviation, later North American Rockwell.
-With this, he moved from working on rockets and spending the rest of his career working on spacecraft.
-They had the contract for the Apollo Command and Service Module, which was responsible for Man’s only landings on the moon to date.
+With this, he moved from working on rockets to spending the rest of his career working on spacecraft.
+They had the contract for the Apollo Command and Service Module, responsible for man’s only landings on the moon.

-Dad was part of that team and, during the program, rose to the ranks of management.
-I remember he worked many long hours during the 1960s – frequently on the weekends and would get calls at any time of the day that he needed to deal with.
+Dad was part of that team and rose to the management ranks during the program.
+I remember he worked many long hours during the 1960sβfrequently on the weekendsβand would get calls at any time of the day that he needed to deal with.

-He worked on several programs after that, including Skylab and the Apollo–Soyuz mission that launched in the summer of 1975.
+He worked on several programs after that, including Skylab and the ApolloβSoyuz mission launched in the summer of 1975.
 At the end of that program, he moved to southern California with Mom and brother Dave, who had not graduated from high school yet.
 They moved briefly to Irvine near the North American Rockwell offices.
 They had designed the world’s first (mostly) reusable spaceship – the Shuttle.
-They were now ready to start building in a hangar at Palmdale Air Force Base in the desert northeast of Los Angeles.
+They were now ready to build in a hangar at Palmdale Air Force Base in the desert northeast of Los Angeles.

-Within the year, they relocated once more to a home in Lancaster, next door to Palmdale.
-Dad worked with the team to install and test the guidance and navigation systems prior to them transferring the Shuttle back to Florida.
-It so happens I moved to California the same summer to go to college.
-They stayed in Lancaster until 1978, when I graduated.
+Within the year, they relocated to a home in Lancaster, next to Palmdale.
+Dad worked with the team to install and test the guidance and navigation systems before transferring the Shuttle to Florida.
+It so happened that I moved to California the same summer to go to college.
+They stayed in Lancaster until 1978 when I graduated.

-They moved back in 1978 to buy a nice house on the golf course.
+They moved back in 1978 to buy a lovely house on the golf course.
 Dad finished his career supporting the Shuttle program.
-He received a lot of recognition for his work and was the recipient of the prestigious Silver Snoopy Award in 1989.
-This is a very special award as it is given by the Astronauts to the team members that made the shuttle possible.
+He received much recognition for his work and the prestigious Silver Snoopy Award in 1989.
+This is an exceptional award, as the astronauts gave it to the team members who made the shuttle possible.

 After Dad’s retirement in 1992, they moved back to the family home (which had been rented).
 He passed away in October 2002.